-Individuals who experience gender dysphoria can develop distress in their formative years, and it can persist into their adolescence and adulthood.
-The distress includes discomfort with their designated sex, such as feeling uncomfortable with their physical body (which intensifies during puberty) to feeling uncomfortable with the expected social roles associated with their designated sex.1
+Gender dysphoria involves experiencing discomfort with one’s designated sex, such as feeling uncomfortable with their physical body (which intensifies during puberty) to feeling uncomfortable with the expected social roles associated with their designated sex.1 These feelings typically begin before or during adolescence.

 What Is Gender Dysphoria?